glutanimate/anki-addons-misc/ankiweb.md

 **Changelog**

-2017-03-11 – Ensure that the add-on can only be run in the Add Cards screen 2016-12-13 – Fixed a rare bug that caused empty notes to appear 2016-06-04 – Added history window to the add-on (invoked via Ctrl+Alt+H)
+2017-03-08 – Add full-text-search to history window, increase entries to 100, new hotkey on macOS 2017-03-11 – Ensure that the add-on can only be run in the Add Cards screen 2016-12-13 – Fixed a rare bug that caused empty notes to appear 2016-06-04 – Added history window to the add-on (invoked via Ctrl+Alt+H)